 We stayed for a week in Reykjavik and drove around on day trips.
 This was fine as long you only aim for the Golden Circle.
 Next time I will go further away from the capital.

-We hired a car for the entire holiday.
+The best way to get around is to rent a car.
 It wasn’t that expensive.
 I am so glad we opted for a for 4 wheel drive – the road are not good!
-We also had a gps, but we stille got lost.
+We also had a gps, but we still got lost.
 But you can easily drive from Reykjavik to the most important sites in the so called Golden Circle.

 We drove several hours to find the glacier close to Eyjafjallajokul, but we never did and in the end we had to give up because of time and road conditions.
 Apparently, we drove around the volcano and the glacier is right by the road, we later discovered.
 Instead, we did see this nice waterfall Seljalandsfoss which you can walk behind.
 It is one of the highest waterfalls with 63 meters.

 In Reykjavik we stayed in Centerhotel Arnarhvoll.
 It was very good location and a small hot spring pool in the basement, but unfortunately they made a booking mistake, so we spent the first night somewhere else on the main street, and it was very noisy!

 There is good food in Reykjvaik.
 The first night we ate at Dill at the Nordic House, It is really good and uses anly Nordic ingredients.
 Again we were the only ones with a child.
 Also beacuse of the change with out hotel we didn’t have time to shower or change so we definitely stood out amung the few tables.
 Another great place was Grillmarkadurinn which served whale (not an endangered one!).
 It looks a little brown, but it was really good.

 Somehow we manage to plan museum trips on the one day they were all closed- which of course heartbreaking for a museumlover like me.